-• We recommend using MOPAR Antifreeze/Coolant 10 Year/150,000 Mile Formula OAT (Organic Additive Technology) that meets the requirements of FCA Material Standard MS.90032.

-- Mix a minimum solution of 50% OAT engine coolant that meets the requirements of FCA Material Standard MS.90032 and distilled water.
-Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated.
-Please contact your authorized dealer for assistance. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
+- We recommend using MOPAR Antifreeze/Coolant 10 Year/150,000 Mile Formula OAT (Organic Additive Technology) that meets the requirements of FCA Material Standard MS.90032. - Mix a minimum solution of 50% OAT engine coolant that meets the requirements of FCA Material Standard MS.90032 and distilled water.
+Use higher concentrations (not to exceed 70%) if temperatures below -34°F (-37°C) are anticipated. - Use only high purity water such as distilled or deionized water when mixing the water/engine coolant (antifreeze) solution.
 The use of lower quality water will reduce the amount of corrosion protection in the engine cooling system.

-• It is the owner's responsibility to maintain the proper level of protection against freezing according to the temperatures occurring in the area where the vehicle is operated.
+Please note that it is the owner's responsibility to maintain the proper level of protection against freezing according to the temperatures occurring in the area where the vehicle is operated.